elizabrock/CSSE-490/labs/lab-02-classic-simple-todo-app-without-authentication.md

 Lab Starting Code: _link_

 1. Clone the code //TODO
-2. Install dependencies //TODO
+2. Install dependencies
-3. Run the application in development mode //TODO
+3. Run the application in development mode
-4. Run the tests //TODO
+4. Run the test
-5. Follow the instructions in the test to implement the lab // TODO
+5. Follow the instructions in the test to implement the lab